 A low-engine-power condition can be caused by one or more of a long list of components in need of attention.
 Luckily, you can narrow down the list somewhat by knowing that some of the most common reasons for reduced engine power have to do with the fuel, ignition, or emission system.

-Whether you are dealing with a faulty part or lack of proper maintenance, the tests and strategies suggested below will help you gain your horsepower back.
+Whether you are dealing with a faulty part or lack of proper maintenance, the tests and strategies suggested below will help you regain your horsepower.
 The tests fall into different systems, specific faults, and conditions known to reduce engine power.
 Finally, you are reminded of some important diagnostics that may apply to your particular case.
-Each component or condition mentioned includes a "WHAT YOU CAN DO" section, so that you can take some action when you think is necessary.
+Each component or condition mentioned includes a "What You Can Do" section so that you can take some action when you think it's necessary.

 Systems That Can Cause Low Engine Power

 - Fuel System